 Other things to think about include your medication and medical needs – make sure to prepare for these so you don’t get caught short if you need to stay away longer.

-First of all, there’s no need to return to the UK, unless you’re asked to do so by the government.
+There’s no need to return to the UK, unless you’re asked to do so by the government.
 You should follow the local guidelines to make sure you’re helping to control the virus.

 Cutting your trip short